+The following 11 technologies to watch may have the next technology that changes how we live.
 It is old news that technology changes every year.
 However, sometimes those changes are incremental improvements.
 Other times the technology can change how we live our daily lives.
+At any given time, there may be an emerging technology which is about to change our lives.
 The cell phone’s evolution is a great example of this.

 You may recall having a telephone landline at home and perhaps even a time before cell phones changed our lives.
 Here at NTI, the eldest of us can remember having a single home phone.
 It was a rotary phone which required placing your finger in the hole of a circular dial and pulling it around clockwise to dial.
 It was moored to the telephone jack on the wall… and the telephone receiver was connected by a spiraling cord which limited your mobility while using the device.
 That same man remembers also that he would rely on pay phones to call someone when he was not at home, going about a normal day.
 And if he thought he might be in a position to take a picture, of anything at all, he better remember to take his camera (and an extra roll of film).
 Contrast that with NTI’s youngest employee, who graduates from college this month.
 He cannot remember a time when cell phones did not have a camera.

-As technology consultants, we see many promising technologies.
+As technology consultants, we see many promising technologies, such as these 11 technologies to watch.
 We report to our clients on those technologies that might make a difference in any given projects’ technology design.
 Over the years this has included preparing for the future by planning the technology before the building began.
 We’ve alerted our clients to the technologies that would be necessary in the near future.
 Planning ahead takes a different level of vision than hindsight, which is famously 20-20 vision.

 We recommended a robust Wi-Fi design to answer the demand for wireless access before owners knew it was predicted to skyrocket.
 We helped prepare clients for new government regulations to protect an owner’s rights to video content before the law made it mandatory.
 When cell phone use exploded and the required bandwidth for each phone with it, we worked with clients to ensure cellular coverage in facilities.
 We often still present a GPON solution alternative to traditional copper cable for hotel guest rooms, with a cost analysis of the total cost of ownership.
 And most recently we are discussing Low Voltage LED Lighting (click the picture), and the internet of things (IoT).